Professional Education

 The children think that what they have in mind can be tried out.

-I realize I continue to pound on about how fundamental it is to not make habitual mistakes that push, bend, or manipulate children in any way.
+I realize I continue to pound on about how fundamental it is to avoid habitual mistakes that push, bend, or manipulate children in any way.
 It is an aesthetic of being we gift the children, the families, and each other.
 What a struggle it can be.
 It’s helpful to remind ourselves what comes later, in a month, or six months, is so much better if we don’t worry about inserting what we are thinking.

 Maybe as colleagues, we can help each other refrain from disruptive speech and actions to allow children the opportunity to choose to act freely in their own way in a space of common regard.
 It’s healthy to laugh together about how hard it is.
 Every day we can practice habits of acting with integrity, especially practicing when we are upset, distracted, or challenged.